cmda-bt/fe-course-19-20/week-6.md

 In this lesson you continue building the Frontend code for the job story designed in the Project Tech course.
 The Frontend code will be based on the principles of Progressive Enhancement.

+We will also discuss the following topics (homework previous lecture)

+* Research the following JavaScript concepts and document these in your Wiki, it is important to encorporate these concepts in your JavaScript feature and/or explain how these concepts work:

+1. Prototypes in JavaScript
+2. Hoisting
+3. Higher Order Functions
+4. Closures

 * Fork [Frontend repository](https://github.com/cmda-bt/fe-course-18-19), and commit work
 * Show progress individually
 * Document your findings in the wiki (progress)